-promise to "neutralize fentanyl in five minutes."
-Several such products exist, with their manufacturers competing to become the go-to, EPA-approved method for fentanyl decontamination.
-As of now, the EPA will only go as far as to say these peracetic acid-based products "may be effective," but none is endorsed for neutralizing fentanyl on surfaces.
-10
+efficiency vacuums that, once contaminated, must be incinerated after use.
+10 Then workers use specialized chemicals to disinfect the space, some of which promise to "neutralize fentanyl in five minutes."
+11 Several such products exist, with their manufacturers competing to become the go-to, EPA-approved method for fentanyl decontamination.
+As of now, the EPA only asserts that these peracetic acid-based products "may be effective," but none is endorsed for neutralizing fentanyl on surfaces.
+12

 For biohazards like blood or other illicit drugs like methamphetamine, ample guidance exists at the federal or state levels.
-Twenty-three U.S. states have laws requiring disclosure that properties are the sites of former meth labs.
-11 Although fentanyl is considerably more dangerous to public health, no similar policy or cleanup guidelines have been established.
-In this survey, the Legislative Analysis and Public Policy Association (LAPPA) examines the legislative and regulatory response at the state level to the issue of fentanyl cleanup.
+Twenty-three U.S. states have laws requiring disclose that properties are the sites of former meth labs.
+13 Although fentanyl is considerably more dangerous to public health, no similar policies are established.
+In this survey, first published in 2021 and updated periodically since then, the Legislative Analysis and Public Policy Association (LAPPA) examines the legislative and regulatory response at the state level to the issue of fentanyl cleanup.
 As at the federal level, there is little policy at all in this area, and the only exceptions to that rule are very recent.
-In Section I, we present the state of existing laws on decontamination of fentanyl production sites or areas contaminated by fentanyl in the fifty states and the District of Columbia.
+In Section I, we present the state of existing laws on decontamination of fentanyl production sites or areas contaminated by fentanyl in the fifty states, the District of Columbia, and U.S. territories.
 Findings are presented jurisdiction by jurisdiction for easy comparison among the states.